stephen-cohen/loadfasta/README.md

 to just load fasta files.

 As a caveat: in this version, there is no error handling.
-For example, it won't work if you try to open a non-existant file, and I have not tested with improperly formatted files.
+For example, it won't work if you try to open a nonexistent file, and I have not tested with improperly formatted input.
 I may implement error handling at a later date.

 ## License

 loadfasta is licensed under CC0 1.0 Universal.
 See the `LICENSE` file for all the details.
-I'm releasing it under the public domain to make using it easy.
+I'm releasing it under the public domain to make it easy to use.